 Standalone tools operate in a vacuum.
 They often require manual import of patient data, or they rely on fragile integrations that break when software updates occur.
 They solve one problem (reminders) but create others (data silos).
 If a patient replies to a text to confirm, but the standalone tool fails to update the EHR correctly, you arrive at a double-booked schedule.

 Conversely, an all-in-one platform like Medesk treats reminders as one component of a larger ecosystem.
+A comprehensive patient reminder system that is built into your practice management platform means every data point, from the initial booking to the post-visit satisfaction survey, lives in one place.
 The benefits of this integrated approach include:

 - Unified data: The patient database is the single source of truth.
 Changes made in the calendar instantly reflect in billing, clinical notes, and communication history.